Private Hire and Hackney Carriage Licences

 We will confirm receipt of each application by e-mail and will provide details on how to make payment using the online payment system which is now in place.
-You can also view Fees for Private Hire & Hackney Carriage Licences here.
+You can also view Licence Fees for Private Hire & Hackney Carriage Licences here.

 Please note that an application will not be deemed valid and properly made until payment is received.
 Renewal applications and payment must be received before the licence expires.